-In determining whether a material position involving market values is a Category A RTP, you should consider the guidance provided in Market valuation for tax purposes.
+In determining whether a material position involving market values is a Category A reportable tax position, you should consider the guidance provided in Market valuation for tax purposes.
 This includes guidance in determining such things as the appropriate valuation methodology, documentation and allocations among assets.